God Bless the Red Krayola and All Who Sail With It

-God Bless the Red Krayola and All Who Sail With It is the second commercially released studio album by the American avant-rock band Red Krayola.
+God Bless the Red Krayola and All Who Sail with It is the second commercially released studio album by the American rock band Red Krayola.
 It was released in May 1968 by the independent record label known as International Artists.

+The album was recorded at Gold Star and marked the departure of founding member Frederick Barthelme who was replaced by drummer Tommy Smith (formerly of Bubble Puppy).
+The band received a cease & desist letter from Crayola, prompting them to change their name to "Red Krayola".
+The album would be the group's final release until the late 1970s when they returned under a new lineup.

+In 2022, the album was placed at number 185 on Uncuts "The 500 Greatest Albums of the 1960s" list.